-Step 3: Write a formula for selecting only value if it is having ‘@’.
+Step 3: Write a formula for selecting only value if it has ‘@‘.

-Step 4: Click on the Input Message tab, provide the message, which will be displayed on the selection of a cell.
+Step 4: Click on the Input Message tab, and provide the message, which will be displayed on selecting a cell.

-Step 6: After that, click the Ok button, the setting will be applied to the selected cell.
+Step 6: After clicking the Ok button, the setting will be applied to the selected cell.

 On the Selection of Cell, the Input message will display.